John Stevenson (British politician)

-Andrew John Stevenson (born 4 July 1963) is a British Conservative Party politician and active solicitor and director for the firms Bendles and Tiffen Estate Agents, who was first elected at the 2010 general election as the Member of Parliament (MP) for Carlisle.
+Andrew John Stevenson (born 4 July 1963) is a British Conservative Party politician and solicitor who was the Member of Parliament (MP) for Carlisle between 2010 and 2024.

-Early life
+Early life and career

-Stevenson was state educated at Aberdeen Grammar School and graduated from the University of Dundee with Honours in History and Politics.
+Andrew Stevenson was born on 4 July 1963 in Aberdeen.
+He was state educated at Aberdeen Grammar School and graduated from the University of Dundee with Honours in History and Politics.
 He then studied law at Chester College before qualifying as a solicitor.
 He went on to become a partner in the law firm Bendles based in the centre of Carlisle.

-Political career

-Stevenson unsuccessfully stood as the Conservative candidate in the Denton Holme ward of Carlisle City Council in May 1998, before he was elected in another ward just one year later.
+Stevenson stood as the Conservative candidate in the Denton Holme ward of Carlisle City Council in May 1998, before he was elected in another ward just one year later.
 Stevenson was first elected as a Conservative Councillor on Carlisle City Council in May 1999, for Stanwix Urban – a suburban ward on the northern edge of the city with the joint lowest levels of deprivation in the district.
 He resigned as a councillor on the 2 August 2010, shortly after his election as Member of Parliament and his party won the subsequent by-election.

-He has been chairman of the Carlisle Constituency Association as well as Penrith and the Border.
-He is the chairman of the North Cumbria Conservatives which is a federation of the four North Cumbria Constituencies.
+Parliamentary career

-He was first elected at the 2010 general election as the Member of Parliament (MP) for Carlisle, winning the seat from Labour after the sitting MP Eric Martlew stood down.
-He was subsequently re-elected in 2015, 2017 and 2019.
+Stevenson was elected to Parliament at the 2010 general election as MP for Carlisle with 39.3% of the vote and a majority of 853.

 Aside from his duties as a constituency MP, he is the chairman of the All Party Parliamentary Group (APPG) for Food and Drink which advises the direction of national policy on British food and drink manufacture.

-In Parliament, Stevenson currently serves on the Standards and Privileges Committees, having previously served on the Public Administration and Constitutional Affairs Committee, the Housing, Communities and Local Government Committee, the Scottish Affairs Committee and the Draft House of Lords Reform Bill (Joint Committee).

 In January 2013, Stevenson faced accusations of nepotism for employing his fiancée as a Senior Secretary.
 Although Stevenson said that no other applicants had been considered for the role, he argued that she was a qualified legal secretary, and still does that work when not working for him.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Stevenson's employment of his wife is lawful.

 In January 2014 it was reported that Stevenson was one of a group of MPs who had been charging the taxpayer to help them fill in tax forms.
 Part of his expenses claim was rejected, although he was not the only MP to be the subject to such action.